andregn26/Project1/README.md

 ---

 ## Conceptualization
-After some time watching the Tagus River from the campus balcony, I decided to build a game that would absorb the essence.
+After some time watching the Tejo River from the campus balcony, I decided to build a game that would absorb the essence.
 Through a light-hearted, comical approach I came to the decision to create a game where the player has to catch as many sardines as possible to get a good score.
 The game ends as soon as the player hits an obstacle